Even Infants Love Books

 3. Reading Comprehension

-Finally, simply reading a story and discussing who was in it and what happened builds the foundation for future independent reading.
+Finally simply reading a story and discussing who was in it and what happened builds the foundation for future independent reading.
 Reading comprehension is critical to life-long literacy skills.
 You might notice that if you read the I Can Read! book many times, the child will be able to eventually flip the pages and re-tell most of the story from memory or by looking at the pictures.

-It is even a fun activity to have the child look at a new book and have him read it to you before you actually read the words.
-This will help you see how much the child understands about
+It is even a fun activity to have the child look at a new book and have him read it to you before you: actually read the words.
+This will help you see how much the child understands about:

 - how to hold a book

-- if he follows the direction of text
+- following the left-to-right direction of text